Skip to content

 └── issue-worker.yml # GitHub issue workflow (references worker agent)

-• agents/ — Agent definitions.
+• agents/ - Agent definitions.
 Each file creates one agent.
+Agents can list rooms to auto-join.

 • workflows/ - Workflow definitions.
 Each file creates one workflow that references an agent by name.